mahoney1/docs/commercialpaper-query-tutorial.md

  ```

-Note: once you've pasted this into VSCode, the `ESLinter` may report a problem in the `Problems` pane at the bottom if ESLint is enabled.
+Note: once you've pasted this into VSCode, the `ESLinter` extension - ie if it is enabled in your VSCode session, may report problems in the `Problems` pane at the bottom.
 If so, you can easily rectify the formatting issues by in the problems pane by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported by ESLint (ie. the line number is reported).
 Once you've completed the formatting task, you can hit CONTROL + S to save your file.
+The ESLint extension (also available from the VSCode extensiokn marketplace) is a very useful too and I'd recommend using it to fix any indentation, incorrect pasting or general errors that can be detected before you package up the smart contract.

 9. We have two more small functions to add - inside `paper.js`.
 Open the file `paper.js` under the `lib` directory in your VSCode session.